heisluft/DeobfTools/mappings/README.md

 ## How To Use
 ### Dependency
-The jars are deployed at heisluft.de/maven/.
+The jars are deployed at https://heisluft.de/maven/ under the artifact name `de.heisluft.deobf.lib:mappings:{version}`.
 It is assumed you know how to add maven repo dependencies with your favourite build tool.

 ### Creating Mappings